jonbenfri/smart-plug-control/README.md

 ## 1. Set Up Raspberry Pi

+Using Raspberry Pi 3 Model B. Adapt appropriately.

 1. Using a computer, copy the Raspbian iso to a micro SD card and mount the card.

     For more info, see [Download Raspbian for Raspberry Pi](https://www.raspberrypi.org/downloads/raspbian/)

-1. Enable SSH by adding an empty file named `ssh` into the boot partition using the following command:
+1. Enable SSH by adding an empty file named `ssh` into the boot partition by using the following command:

     ```console
     touch /path/to/boot/ssh
     ```
+    Change `/path/to/boot` appropriately.

-1. Configure Raspberry Pi to connect to secured WiFi network.
+1. (Optional) Configure Raspberry Pi to connect to secured WiFi network.
 Create a file named `wpa_supplicant.conf` in the boot partition and add the following contents:
     ```console
     country=us
     update_config=1